wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * :x  to exit (shorter than :wq)
    * :e  to revert to last saved version

-0. Open at line 55 of the file executed automatically when opening a command-line Terminal:
+0. To open at line 55 of the file executed automatically when opening a command-line Terminal:

    <pre><strong>vim +55 ~/.bash_profile
    </strong></pre>

+0. To save a file in Vim that you’ve already edited, yet need escalated privileges to save, use <tt>:w !sudo tee %</tt>

+   `:w` writes the file; specifically, it writes it to sudo tee %, wherein tee directs the output of our file write to %. `%` stands for the current file.
+Of course, the sudo provides the privilege escalation we need.

+   <em>(from <a target="_blank" href="https://linuxacademy.com/blog/linux-academy/employee-spotlight-elle-krout-course-author/">Elle Krout at LinuxAcademy.com</a>)</em>

 <a name="MacVim"></a>